 6. Evelyn's Park (Bellaire)

-Leaving Houston, you're looking at under 10 min without traffic — close enough that the kids won't complain about the car ride.
+Leaving Houston, you're looking at under 10 min without traffic, close enough that the kids won't gripe about the car ride.

 Location: 4400 Bellaire Boulevard, Bellaire, TX 77401